hjlogique/Work-Day-Scheduler/README.md

 In this assignment I accomplished the followings:

-- Created an application that saves users' daily schedules and plans in the local storage, verifies if a schedule is old, current or upcoming and display them in different colors accordingly.
+- Created an application that saves users' daily schedules and plans in the local storage, verifies if a schedule is old, current or upcoming, and displays them in different colors accordingly.
 - Created different elements (Bootstrap components) through JQuery and JavaScript dynamically.
-- Used the MomentsJs functions to access the time in different formats and verify Past, Present and Future tenses.
+- Used the MomentsJs functions to access time in different formats and verify Past, Present and Future tenses.
 - Saved the time and user's entered information to the local storage and updated the information on the display using the saved data.
-- Tested the overall functionality of the app for working hours and other hours of the day.
+- Tested the overall functionality of the app for working hours and other hours during a day.
 - Uploaded the updated files to my personal GitHub repository, and made the URLs to my deployed application, and my GitHub repository available.